EmilyOng/Scratch.activity/README.md

 ## Precautions

-Afterwhich, it is important to look through all the files again and replace '.jsx' with '.js' because we do not want to 'require' a file that no longer exists.
-It is also crucial to upate the 'webpackconfig.js' and 'package.json' files, and replace '.jsx' with '.js' and '.ejs; with '.html'.
+Afterwhich, it is important to look through all the files again and replace `.jsx` with `.js` because we do not want to `require` a file that no longer exists.
+It is also crucial to upate the `webpackconfig.js` and `package.json` files, and replace `.jsx` with `.js` and `.ejs; with `.html`.

-This will ensure that the file paths are correct and the activity can be compiled on the 'localhost'.
+This will ensure that the file paths are correct and the activity can be compiled on the `localhost`.

 ```
 Project is running at http://0.0.0.0:8601/